jpsca/properform/docs/docs/rendering.md

 ## Available methods

-One of the thing Proper Form does different is that it doesn't tie a field type to a specific HTML tag.
+One of the thing HyperForm does different is that it doesn't tie a field type to a specific HTML tag.
 You might think an URL field it's always going to be displayed as an `<input>`, but *it doesn't have to*.
 You could also have URLs as values of checkboxes, radio buttons, or selects.

 For that reason, all of these method are available for all fields, no matter its data type.